Sufyan11104/Sufyan11104/README.md

 I am a Computer Science student at the University of St Andrews, based in Dundee, Scotland.

-I build software with a focus on clean interfaces, maintainable structure, and real users.
-My work includes student society platforms, local business websites, mobile app concepts, Java applications, and database systems.
+I build software with a focus on clean interfaces, maintainable structure and real users.
+My work includes student society platforms, local business websites, mobile app concepts, Java applications and database systems.

-I am especially interested in full-stack development, product-focused engineering, accessibility, and building software that is simple to use and easy to maintain.
+I am especially interested in full-stack development, product-focused engineering, accessibility and building software that is simple to use and easy to maintain.

 ---

 ## Current focus

+- Developing a mobile-first website and ordering-system prototype for restaurants in scotland.
-- Building and improving a community-facing platform for the University of St Andrews Muslim Students’ Association.
+- Building and improving a community-facing platform for one of the University of St Andrews Students’ Association.
-- Developing a mobile-first website and ordering-system prototype for La Baguette Dundee.
-- Designing a Flutter/Dart tutor app concept for connecting students with Quran tutors.
-- Strengthening my public GitHub portfolio with clearer documentation, screenshots, live demos, tests, and cleaner project structure.

 ---